amercader/ckanext-search/doc/filters.md

 ```

-If filters contain lists of operator/value dictionaries, these are combined with the OR operator, e.g.:
+If a field operation is a lists of values or other field operations, the values are grouped into an "in" field operation and the field operations are ORed together, e.g.:

 ```
   {